JoseHerminioCollas/remote_r-wat/README.md

 Fish farmers would like to offer fish from a farm in a remote location for sale.
 This user will use the system developed under the name Remote R-WAT.
 The farmers take mobile devices to the fish farm.
 Upon harvest of the fish, photographs and records are made.
 Records are made of its condition and recorded as part of the token.
+Farmer can view the recorded product on an online dashboard application.
+Potential customers view the newly minted product on a dashboard application.
+There they will see the photographs and specifications recorded with the minting.
+Potential customers can view the journey taken with visualizations of maps and lists of records made at each step of the journey.

 An artisanal miner has secured mining rights in a remote part of the Andes.
 Upon discovery of the mineral, the miner records the discovery of the mineral the instance it is discovered.
 Mining products are sourced in some of the most remote locations of the world.